xapian/xapian/xapian-applications/omega/docs/overview.rst

-Documents within an omega database are stored with two types of terms: those used for probabilistic searching (the CGI parameter 'P'), and those used for boolean filtering (the CGI parameter 'B').
+Documents within an omega database are stored with two types of terms: those used for probabilistic searching (the CGI parameter 'P'), and those used for boolean filtering (the CGI parameters 'B' and 'N' - the latter is a negated variant of 'B' and was added in Omega 1.3.5).

 Boolean terms start with an initial capital letter denoting the 'group' of the term (e.g. 'M' for MIME type), while probabilistic terms are all lower-case, and are also stemmed before adding to the database.

 The "english" stemmer is used by default - you can configure this for omindex and scriptindex with ``--stemmer=LANGUAGE`` (use ``--stemmer=none`` to disable